 - Fingerboard cleaning and conditioning

 Fret leveling and dressing may or may not be included.

 It’s best to check first and assess whether this is required for your guitar.
 Fret leveling is the ‘art’ of aligning the top of the guitar’s fretboard wires to be level with each other by filing down any raised frets.
 Fret wires can become worn due to the guitar’s strings being pressed against them regularly.

 Fret dressing and/or crowning is the art of shaping the fret wires after they have been leveled.
 E.g. when leveling frets, the top of any fret wires that have been filed will need to be reshaped to ensure a nice rounded top making them easier to play.

-As we can see, there isn’t a one size fits all answer to how much it costs to restring an acoustic guitar.
+There isn’t a one size fits all answer to the question of how much it costs to restring an acoustic guitar.
 There are different options available depending on your level of experience e.g. what you can take care of yourself, and the condition of your guitar.

-If you are just diving into the world of acoustic guitars, I’d recommend learning how to restring your guitar correctly along with some basic maintenance e.g. how to clean your guitar’s fingerboard and body and make minor adjustments to the truss rod to fine-tune your neck relief.
-But otherwise, especially if new to the guitar you will be best focusing on learning how to play before becoming overly concerned with working on your guitar.
+If you are just getting started with acoustic guitars, I’d recommend learning how to restring your guitar correctly along with some basic maintenance e.g. how to clean your guitar’s fingerboard and body and make minor adjustments to the truss rod to fine-tune your neck relief.
+But otherwise, especially if new to the guitar you will be best served to focus on learning how to play before instead of working on your guitar.